Last updated on August 12th, 2019 at 09:12 am

 During the British domination, the Ionian Parliament was built and operated at the junction of Moustoxi and Napoleon Zambelli streets.
 The building was built in 1855 and is dominated by the 4 Doric style columns on the entrance.

 At that time the British cemetery was constructed as well as the first psychiatric hospital on Greek territory, but also smaller buildings such as the round peristyle of Thomas Maitland, a round kiosk with 20 Ionian style pillars, it was designed by the engineer George Whitmore.
-This peristyle was build on top of Sterna (cistern) in upper square.
+This peristyle was built on top of Sterna (cistern) in the upper square.